HyphenFrox/cherry-bird-repo/README.md

 - [React.js](https://reactjs.org/)
 - [Material UI](https://mui.com/)

+# About this project

-Please note that this is just a personal project of mine.
-If you have any suggestions or problems with the app.
-You can contact me on [Twitter](http://twiter.com/HyphenFrox).
+This is just a personal project of mine.
+You can contact me on my Twitter [@HyphenFrox](http://twiter.com/HyphenFrox).